colbyford/DeepRank-Ab/readme.md

 # DeepRank-Ab Inference Pipeline

-DeepRank-Ab is a scoring function for ranking antibody--antigen docking models based on geometric deep learning.
+DeepRank-Ab is a scoring function for ranking antibody-antigen docking models based on geometric deep learning.

 📄 **Publication**\